Step-by-Step Guide to Crate Training Puppies

 Ideally, the crate should be in a location where your puppy can still feel involved in household activities and not isolated from the family.
 This will help alleviate any potential anxiety and make your puppy more comfortable being in the crate.

-See also Effective Crate Training Methods for Puppies
+See also Mastering Crate Training for Travel: Tips and Techniques

 Adding some toys or chew treats